OSHA at 50

 50 Years of Workplace Safety and Health

-President Nixon signs the Occupational Safety and Health Act on December 29, 1970.
+President Nixon signs the Occupational Safety and Health Act on December 29, 1970, which was enacted on April 28, 1971.

 In its first half century, OSHA has helped transform America's workplaces in ways that have significantly reduced workplace fatalities, injuries, and illnesses.
 Learn more about the agency's five decades of progress and its efforts to continue fulfilling the promise of the Occupational Safety and Health Act.